-A financial advisor hedges a great deal of their success on the broker-dealer they choose to affiliate with.
-The broker-dealer controls the price points for revenues by setting advisor payout percentages, and it controls the price points for expenses by setting trading costs and fixed technology expenses, among other things.
-As an advisor, are you aware of the true costs of the services and products for which your broker-dealer charges?
+A financial professional hedges a great deal of their success on the broker-dealer they choose to affiliate with.
+The broker-dealer controls the price points for revenues by setting financial professional payout percentages, and it controls the price points for expenses by setting trading costs and fixed technology expenses, among other things.
+As a financial professional, are you aware of the true costs of the services and products for which your broker-dealer charges?

 Do you know the firm’s profitability per trade or the margin they make on the E&O policy you purchase from them?
 Are you aware of ancillary lines of revenue to the broker-dealer like interest on cash sweeps?
 Most importantly, when you are looking to evaluate a new relationship with a broker-dealer, do you ask any of these questions?

-Broker-dealers and advisors alike are in business to make money.
-However, advisors need to align with a firm that offers transparency regarding their methods of generating revenue; that’s a BD that can be trusted with your business.
+Broker-dealers and financial professionals alike are in business to make money.
+However, financial professionals need to align with a firm that offers transparency regarding their methods of generating revenue; that’s a BD that can be trusted with your business.
 Today I wanted to talk about IFP and why we’ve always strived to promote transparency as a hybrid RIA and OSJ, and why we’ll continue to do so as a broker-dealer.

 Motivation Beyond Profits

-As simple as the concept is, IFP needs to generate revenue to keep the lights on and provide a suite of services to our advisors.
+As simple as the concept is, IFP needs to generate revenue to keep the lights on and provide a suite of services to our financial professionals.
 With that said, that’s not our motivation for creating our RIA or the reason we’re creating a broker-dealer.
-We aim to create a culture of transparency (there’s that word again) where we foster an environment where our firm and our advisors achieve mutually beneficial victories.
+We aim to create a culture of transparency (there’s that word again) where we foster an environment where our firm and our financial professionals achieve mutually beneficial victories.
 The new levels of scale we’ll bring to the table will help improve client outcomes.

 My Last Thoughts